chotomirza/davidtest.github.io/_publications/2024-prevalence-and-prevention-of-large-language-model-use-in-crowd-work.md

 ---
-title: "Prevalence and prevention of large language model use in crowd work"
+title: "###Prevalence and prevention of large language model use in crowd work"
 collection: publications
 permalink: /publication/prevalence-and-prevention-of-large-language-model-use-in-crowd-work
 year: "2024"